Ukrainian Wedding With A Very Personal Touch

-These two icons were hand painted and framed, by the Father of the Bride.
+These two icons were hand-painted and framed, by the Father of the Bride.

 These wedding bands and the special treasure box were also crafted by the talented and artistic Father of the Bride.
 How lovely and special is that!
 Quite special I would say.

-This beautiful Greeting Bread, is used at the reception hall, to greet and welcome the Newlyweds into the union of the Bride’s and the Groom’s family, to become one united family.
+This beautiful Greeting Bread is used at the reception hall, to greet and welcome the Newlyweds into the union of the Bride’s and the Groom’s family, to become one united family.

 This Greeting Bread was prepared with love, by the Mother of the Groom.

-The traditional decoration for Greeting Bread and Korovai are the Barvinok (Periwinkle) vines with leaves and flowers, These were cultivated in the flower garden of the Mother of the Groom, to use for weddings, and to decorate Easter Baskets.
+The traditional decoration for Greeting Bread and Korovai is the Barvinok (Periwinkle) vines with leaves and flowers, These were cultivated in the flower garden of the Mother of the Groom, to use for weddings, and to decorate Easter Baskets.

-The Mother of the Bride, also has Barvinok in her garden, and weaved these beautiful and symbolic Wedding Wreaths for the Bride and the Groom to use at the church during the Crowning Ceremony.
+The Mother of the Bride also has Barvinok in her garden and weaved these beautiful and symbolic Wedding Wreaths for the Bride and the Groom to use at the church during the Crowning Ceremony.

-The Mother of the Bride baked, assembled, and decorated this gorgeous Korovai, which takes a center stage along side of the Greeting Bread at the reception hall.
+The Mother of the Bride baked, assembled, and decorated this gorgeous Korovai, which takes a center stage alongside of the Greeting Bread at the reception hall.